-The Bonefish also called phantom and gray ghost is probably pound for pound the
+The Bonefish also called phantom and gray ghost is probably pound for pound the strongest

-the rooting for the smart but freeloading bonefish are all things to look for.
+rooting for the smart but freeloading bonefish are all things to look for.

 Bonefish is caught in the Florida Keys all year round.
 The spring and fall are probably the best